21 Different Types of Owls in Africa

 15. Long-Eared Owl

-Their huge, upright ear tufts are the Long-eared Owl’s most distinctive feature in Africa.
+Their huge, upright ear tufts are the Long-eared Owl’s most distinctive African feature.

 Long-eared Owls (Asio otus) can be found in open spaces, taigas, swamps, cemeteries, gardens, and even open places in towns and villages.